Hogan Lovells Releases Fifth Annual Citizenship Report Celebrating Engagement With Communities Worldwide

 Formally launched earlier this year, the Global Citizenship Policy asks each of the firm's colleagues, more than 6,000 people in 47 offices, to devote at least 25 hours of their work time to Citizenship activities each year.
 Both lawyers and non-lawyers participate in the program, which is not only unique but also significantly increases the amount of hours spent in the community.

 The firm's Empowering Girls and Women Initiative aims to empower, educate, protect, and advance the right of girls and women around the world.
-A key element of this global goal involved a commitment, through the Clinton Global Initiative, to support organizations improving the lives of girls and women.

 More information and statistics can be found in the report here.